 We completed a Phase 2 proof of concept, open label clinical trial, Study RM-493-011, in two patients with POMC deficiency obesity in which these patients were treated with setmelanotide for more than two years, resulting in profound reductions of hyperphagia and body weight, with good tolerability.
 The first patient was a 20-year-old woman who, at three months of age, experienced the onset of obesity and hyperphagia.
 Ahead of the trial, the patient's self-reported trial hunger score, which is measured using a Likert score of zero to 10, where zero represents no hunger and 10 represents extreme hunger, was eight to nine out of 10 points, representing extreme hunger.
 She entered the trial with a baseline weight of 155 kg, or 341.7 lbs., and a BMI of 49.8 kg/m2.
 The second patient was a 26-year old woman who also experienced early onset of obesity and hyperphagia.
-Ahead of the trial, the patient's self-reported trial hunger score was nine out of 10 points, representing extreme hunger.
-She entered the trial with a baseline weight or 152.8 kg, or 336.9 lbs. and a BMI of 54.1 kg/m2.
+Ahead of the trial, the patient's self-reported trial hunger score was nine out of 10 points, representing extreme hunger score was nine out of 10 points, representing extreme hunger of 152.8 kg, or 336.9 lbs. and a BMI of 54.1 kg/m2.